-This is an endangered species in the forests of Pennsylvania with only a few groves in Adams and Fulton counties.
-As an urban or suburban tree, the Shumard Oak is much superior to the similar Pin Oak, tolerating high Ph and adverse conditions quite well.
-Fall color is also more reliable with colors of orange, red and burgundy appearing around the end of October.
-Size is comparable to most large Oaks topping out around 70 feet.
+The Shumard Oak is an endangered species in the forests of Pennsylvania, as only a few groves exist in Adams and Fulton counties.
+As an urban or suburban tree, the Shumard Oak is much superior to the similar Pin Oak, tolerating high PH soils and adverse conditions much better.
+Fall color is also more reliable than the Pin Oak with orange, red, and burgundy appearing around the end of October.
+Size is comparable to most other large Oaks, reaching close to 70 feet.

 |Tree Container Size||Stem Caliper||Plant Height||Price|